samuelhacks22/tdd-bdd-final-project/README.md

-# 🧪 TDD-BDD Final Project
+# TDD-BDD Final Project

 This repository is the final project for the **Introduction to Test-Driven Development (TDD) and Behavior-Driven Development (BDD)** course.
-It demonstrates how to build a REST API service using TDD and BDD techniques, writing tests before the code and defining behavior with feature scenarios.:contentReference[oaicite:1]{index=1}
+It demonstrates how to build a REST API service using TDD and BDD techniques, writing tests before the code and defining behavior with feature scenarios.

 ---

-## 📘 Overview
+## Overview

 This project contains: